victorchendra02/Get-Connected-WiFi-Password-using-Python/README.md

 ## How to run without Python
-1. Download `Connected Wi-Fi.exe` inside `dist` folder
+1. Download this repository to zip
+2. Extract the zip file you've donwloaded
+3. Go to `ouput` --> `Connected Wi-Fi`
-2. Run the `Connected Wi-Fi.exe` on your computer
+3. Finally, run the `Connected Wi-Fi.exe` on your computer

 ## Python requirment library